 5. Sell your experience on job applications

 You’ve learnt a wealth of information and are probably feeling like a new person!
 This means it’s time to sell yourself on a job application.
 Our top tip is to focus on the transferable skills you’ve learnt over the past 12 months.
-Employers are looking for proactive, forward-thinking individuals and talking about your travels is a great way to show this.
+Employers are looking for forward-thinking individuals.
+Talking about how proactive you were on your gap year will help evidence your credentials.

 However, always keep it relevant.
-After all, the employer doesn’t need to know how many elephants you saved in Thailand unless you can link it back to the job.
+The employer doesn’t need to know how many elephants you saved in Thailand unless you can link it back to the job.
 So tailor your experiences properly.
 If you taught English in Africa – what did you learn from it?
 But importantly, what skills have you developed to help you in the workplace?

 A proactive gap year